kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 31+/Session 31 - The Undead of Temut (12-15-25).md

 ## Notes
 - Party investigated the bodies.
-	- Ria found a scroll of create undead, and gave it to me
+	- Ria found a scroll of create undead, and gave it to me to hold onto.
 	- Lewis cast Speak Dead on the "captain" dude
 		- What was your purpose here: no answer
 		- Name: Rodrick